-When you file a report at the EthicsPoint Web site or through the EthicsPoint Call Center, you receive a unique user name and are asked to choose a password.
-You can return to the EthicsPoint system again either by Internet or telephone and access the original report to add more detail or answer questions posed by a company representative and add further information that will help resolve open issues.
+When you file a report at the Trust Line, you receive a unique user name and are asked to choose a password.
+You can return to the Trust Line system again and access the original report to add more detail or answer questions posed by a company representative and add further information that will help resolve open issues.
 We strongly suggest that you return to the site in the time specified to answer company questions.
-You and the company now have entered into an "anonymous dialogue" where situations are not only identified but can be resolved, no matter how complex.
+You and the company now have entered into an "anonymous dialogue," where situations are not only identified, but can also be resolved, no matter how complex.